Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Discussion

 The region of heavier mass numbers than half the mass of the projectile is dominated by the presence of evaporation residues.
 Here, the mean recoil $v_{\|}^\beam$ evolves almost linearly with the mass loss from the projectile velocity down to around $-0.2$ cm/ns with respect to the projectile frame.
 The intermediate-mass production attributed to the Coulomb-hole mode should originate from the decay of heavy residues which evaporate not only nucleons but also heavier fragments.
 In the process, the accompanying heavy residues should have suffered a large loss of mass.
 Therefore, it is reasonable that the largest negative mean source velocities, of around $-0.25$ cm/ns, reflected by intermediate-mass fragments issued of binary splits, are close to the source velocities which characterise residues of around half the projectile mass ($A\sim68$).
 With less statistical significance, the data on intermediate-mass fragments from the coulomb-hole mode suggest also the tendency of reducing the mean recoil with increasing mass: the mean recoil varies from around $-0.2$ cm/ns for $A\sim5$ to around $-0.25$ cm/ns for $A\sim30$, in the projectile frame.
 This is reasonable, because the emission of heavier intermediate-mass fragments from binary decay is expected for higher excitation energies; at the same time, higher excitation energies correspond to smaller impact parameters, reflected by less heavy partners which also tend to have larger negative mean velocities.
-The mean recoil of the intermediate-mass fragments issued of multifragmentation could be measured in a limited mass range ($A\le 30$).
-For the heaviest fragments, it approaches almost the velocity of the projectile around $A=30$.
-For the lighter fragments, we find a strong tendency to larger negative values in the projectile frame.
-Both the rather high velocities of multifragmentation products around $A=30$ and the strong trend to very large negative values towards $A\sim10$ have no reasonable counterpart in the heavy residues.
-This is not surprising, since, on the one hand, the heavy fragments cannot be produced in a typical multifragmentation process; on the other hand, also the convex pattern in the distribution of invariant cross section of the multifragmentation products contradicts the simultaneous emission of a heavy partner.
-For larger masses than around $A=15$, the source velocities of the intermediate-mass fragments from multifragmentation variate in the same range of the source velocities of both the heavier and the lighter partners of binary splits; still, the two decay modes can be distinguished by the shape of the velocity distribution.